Why you should care about the dark side of leadership

 Most of the focus on leadership has been on the positive side of leadership, which focuses on ideal characteristics and behaviors for effective leadership.
 However, in recent years, there has also been a focus on the ‘dark’ or destructive side of leadership and how destructive leaders can undermine the value of their followers.
 This CQ Dossier describes the characteristics of ineffective/abusive leaders and suggests what organizations can do to reduce the impact of destructive leadership.

-Negative personality traits are considered as predictors of destructive leadership
+Negative personality traits can predict destructive leadership

 Lord Acton once said that “power corrupts and absolute power corrupts absolutely.”
 In the last twenty years, scandals like the Exxon downfall has illuminated that when individuals are placed in leadership positions, they do not always act in an ethical fashion.
 Recent research on the destructive side of leadership has focused on the personality characteristics of flawed leaders.